bcgov/lear/data-tool/scripts/README_COLIN_Corps_Extract.md

    - `--pg-disable-method` currently accepts only `table_triggers` and `replica_role`.
    - The actual generator default is `table_triggers`, not `replica_role`.
    - In refresh mode, preserved rows in `corp_processing`, `auth_processing`, `affiliation_processing`, and `colin_tracking` still reference `corporation` / `event`, so FK enforcement must stay suppressed across delete/reload.
 The generator now adds refresh-only trigger suppression for those preserved FK-owning tables when `--pg-disable-method table_triggers` is used.
+   - Subset load/refresh scripts now acquire a session-level Postgres advisory lock at the start and release it at the end so overlapping subset runs on the same target DB serialize instead of interleaving.
+The same lock key is also used by the full refresh script.
    - `table_triggers` changes table trigger state globally while the refresh runs, so use it against a quiesced/disposable extract DB and with a role that can disable the relevant triggers.
    - If you use `replica_role`, remember it is session-local.
 If FK errors still occur, verify `current_setting('session_replication_role')` inside the nested delete/purge scripts being executed by DbSchemaCLI.
    - `address` is treated as a shared/global table during subset refresh/load.
 The generator now prepares a helper staging table, transfers incoming Oracle addresses into it, and merges them into `public.address` by `addr_id` instead of deleting/reinserting address rows directly.
 The address extract also includes `notification_resend` references.
    - The helper stage table is `public.subset_address_stage`.
 Do not overlap subset runs against the same target DB, and ensure the runtime role can create/drop that helper table.
+   - Refresh mode now pre-cleans orphan event/corp-party child rows that can survive the parent-keyed delete phase from earlier failed/interleaved runs (for example a stale `filing` row whose parent `event` row is missing in target).
    - For diagnostics, add `--pg-debug-session-probes` (inline mode only).
 The generated SQL will print `pg_backend_pid()`, `current_user`, and `current_setting('session_replication_role')` in the master script and nested execute files so you can verify the master/nested `execute` session context during refresh.
 This does not directly instrument any separate DbSchemaCLI transfer writer sessions.

 3. Run the generated main script with DbSchemaCLI: